Home

 The ceremony was performed on Oct.
 20, 1915, as shown in their marriage license on file in Scotland County.
 (In family records, the date also has been given as 1920.)
 The ceremony was performed in the groom's home by Rev. D.J.
 Little.

 The Harkers were farmers, and raised sheep.
 While in Missouri, Elizabeth belonged to the Christian Church of Memphis.
 She also cared for her niece (and new step-daughter) Gertie Harkins.
-The two are seen at right in a portrait photograph.
+The two are seen here in a portrait photograph.
 If James had any other children, they are not known at present, but will be reported here when learned.

 Elizabeth's reaction to the death of her first husband back in Pennsylvania is lost to history.